Creamy, cheesy vegan baked spaghetti squash casserole with mushrooms is the healthy comfort food recipe you’ve been looking for.

 The secret to this comforting, baked spaghetti squash casserole is cheesy, gooey sauce.
 We make ours 100% dairy free and gluten free with a few key ingredients.

 - Non-dairy milk.
 We opt for cashew milk because it has a mild flavor.
 However, coconut, almond or oat milk would also work.
 Be sure to choose a dairy free milk that’s not flavored or sweetened though.

 - Gluten free flour.
 Just two tablespoons of all purpose gf flour helps to thicken your vegan cheese sauce.
-We like King Arthur Measure-for-Measure Gluten Free Flour.
-That is, when we don’t have our homemade blend on hand.

 - Nutritional Yeast.
 This healthy powder is the key to super cheesy vegan sauces.
 It has a similar umami flavor to parmesan, without any dairy.
 Plus, it packs tons of Vitamin B, which everyone (vegans and carnivores) should be getting more of.